goabstract/Marketing-for-Engineers/README.md

 * [A Simple Guide To Figuring Out What To Blog About](http://howtomakemyblog.com/blog-topic/).
 As Marko Saric mentioned, 🙏 the perfect topic is found by interlinking your passion and personality with the demand from the market.
 * If you have skipped articles in the Content Marketing section above, I do encourage you to read them!
 The first 4 articles have excellent frameworks for getting strategic content ideas.

 Pick the most appropriate content format — video, list, long-read.
-Than think about the right headline for driving interest to your great article:
+Then think about the right headline for driving interest to your great article:
 * [Research on writing viral headlines](http://buzzsumo.com/blog/5-ways-create-amazing-viral-headlines/) by Steve Rayson from BuzzSumo.
 * [30+ Ultimate Headline Formulas for Tweets, Posts, Articles & Emails](https://blog.bufferapp.com/headline-formulas) from Buffer team.
 * [Copywriting Headlines That Sell (with Templates & Swipe File)](https://kopywritingkourse.com/copywriting-headlines-that-sell/) via KopywritingKourse.